- 9th Grade

 What You Need to Know About AP U.S History Online

 Online high school courses from eAchieve not only take the stress and pressure out of traditional high school, they allow students more freedom than they would get otherwise.
 Students who enroll in online courses through eAchieve can get their diploma in just 22 credits, most of which can be made up of AP classes like AP U.S History.
+AP classes also give high schoolers the opportunity to earn college credits and get a head start on their degree.

 That freedom of on-the-go, coupled with the personal responsibility and accountability skills our online students develop through our courses teaches them skills that last in life, and especially in college.